byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-03 Error-Handling.md

 - Attempting to use a property on an object that does not exist
 - Sending invalid parameters to a function

 All of those items above have the nice poprerty that you may be able to provide checks for when you will enter an error state.
-The upside of this pproach is that you can use an `If...Then` statement to check for an error causing state and then step around it.
+The upside of this approach is that you can use an `If...Then` statement to check for an error causing state and then step around it.
 Before using `Range.Value`, you can check that `If Not Range Is Nothing`. `Nothing` is the default value for a reference type before it has been set to a poper reference.
 You are always going to get an error if you attempt to use a `Nothing`.
 You can avoid a ton of errors being thrown by simply checking for Nothing and avoiding its use when it appears.

 For a lot of arrays and other utterable objects, you have different approaches for checking inf something is a valid index before accessing it.
 For a `Dictionary`, there is the `Exists` method.
 For `Worksheets` and other Excel arrays, you are always able to iterate through all of the items to check for existing before then using the index.
 TODO: add example of iterating sheets.
 It is very rare for the performances of VBA to be affected by these types of checks.
-There ar einstances where it is not appropriate, but in general, these techniques work fine.
+There ar instances where it is not appropriate, but in general, these techniques work fine.

 #### Application.XXX functions